1869 Pictorial Issue

+Details

 The term "pictorial" denotes a revolutionary aspect of the 1869 series.
 Here the designers rethought the concept of what constituted an appropriate stamp subject, changing the established convention that U.S. postage stamps should present images only of dead statesmen.
 Such statesman-portraits appear, in fact, on only three values of the pictorial issue: the 1-cent Franklin, the 6-cent Washington and the 90-cent Lincoln.
 The other seven denominations contain a variety of images.
 Three stamps illustrate means of postal transportation: delivery on horseback (2 cent), by locomotive (3 cent) and by steamship (12 cent).
 Two others present historical tableaux drawn from famous paintings of crucial hemispheric events: John Vanderlyn's Landing of Columbus (15 cent) and John Trumbull's Declaration of Independence (24 cent).
 The 30 cent was designed to be similar to the 15 cent and 24 cent stamps.
 It was to use a vignette that showed the British surrender after the Battle of Saratoga in 1777.
 The Post Office decided at the last minute not to annoy the British and so used the 10 cent Patriotic Eagle and Shield design again with the addition of flags.
 An innovation no less striking of the 1869 pictorials was the introduction of the first two-color stamps of U.S. postal history, on the four denominations of 15 cents and greater.
 Each color had to be printed separately; and on a few sheets of the 15-cent, 24-cent and 30-cent stamps, the paper was placed in the press upside down for the second printing, resulting in America's first invert errors.
 These error stamps command high prices: at an auction in early 2011, used copies of the three inverts realized a total of a quarter of a million U.S. dollars.

 During the past century, the pictorial series has enjoyed warm praise in philatelic commentaries: some have expressed admiration for the boldness of its concept and the skill of its miniaturistic engraving by James Smillie, others, affection for the period charm of its illustrations.
 The 12-cent value, with its image of the S. S. Adriatic, is described often as a particularly beautiful stamp.
 The S.S.
-Adriatic was the Concorde of her day.
-Very fast across the Atlantic, subsidized by the government, but still an economic disaster.
+Adriatic was the Concorde of her day: very fast across the Atlantic, subsidized by the government, but still an economic disaster.
 By 1860, the ship had been sold to the British.
 Still others writers cite the nostalgic associations of the pictorials, noting that for most collectors of American stamps, the 3-cent locomotive—a common item of which many cheap copies are available—was the first issue of real antiquity they were able to collect, in the otherwise empty early pages of their albums.
 Most other values in the series, by contrast, are rare, especially the greater denominations, and for this reason as well the issue is venerated by many collectors.